‘General Hospital’ Spoilers Tease That Lucas Washes His Hands Of Julian, But Brad Shouldn’t Get Too Confident

-New General Hospital spoilers for the week of November 11 indicate that Lucas Jones will make it clear what he thinks of his biological father Julian Jerome.
-These two men have had plenty of rocky moments in their relationship prior to this, but this time it seems that Lucas will make it clear he has no intention of softening again.
+New General Hospital spoilers for the week of November 11 indicate that Lucas Jones will make it clear what he thinks of his biological father, Julian Jerome.
+These two men have had plenty of rocky moments in their relationship prior to this, but this time it seems that Lucas makes it known he has no intention of softening again.

-As everybody saw over the past few episodes, Lucas’ husband Brad Cooper threw Julian under the bus and exposed him for his latest schemes.
-Lucas was so upset by everything happening he took a step back from his husband and his father and he had a heartfelt ghostly visit with his adoptive father Dr. Tony Jones.
+As everybody saw over the past few episodes, Lucas’ husband, Brad Cooper, threw Julian under the bus and exposed him for his latest schemes.
+Lucas was so upset by everything happening, he took a step back from his husband and his father, and he had a heartfelt ghostly visit with his adoptive father, Dr. Tony Jones.

-Julian approached Lucas at Tony’s gravesite at the end of Friday’s show and General Hospital spoilers from Soap Opera Digest suggest that this upcoming conversation will get intense.
+Julian approached Lucas at Tony’s gravesite at the end of Friday’s show, and General Hospital spoilers from Soap Opera Digest suggest that this upcoming conversation will get intense.

 “Lucas is beside himself.
 He’s given Julian multiple chances, only to seemingly be let down and betrayed.
 His sense of trust is destroyed.
 Lucas feels like,’ This can’t possibly get any worse.’
 He feels lost.
 He’s desperate,” actor Ryan Carnes explains of his character’s mindset as Julian approaches him.

 General Hospital spoilers detail that Lucas will confront his father about blackmailing Brad, and Julian will admit it.
-Of course, Julian will be curious how Brad explained his father-in-law’s motive for doing such a thing and he will quickly pursue answers.
+Of course, Julian will be curious how Brad explained his father-in-law’s motive for doing such a thing, and he will quickly pursue answers.

 We couldn't let @bradmaule leave without taking some new family photos! @RyanCarnes1 @JackieZeman #BehindTheScenes pic.twitter.com/vBpkbzpJB0